-Differential pressure flowmeters use Bernoulli's equation to measure the flow of fluid in a pipe.
+Differential pressure flowmeters use Bernoulli’s equation to measure the flow of fluid in a pipe.
 Differential pressure flowmeters introduce a constriction in the pipe that creates a pressure drop across the flowmeter.
 When the flow increases, more pressure drop is created.
-Impulse piping route the upstream and downstream pressures of the flowmeter to the transmitter that measures the differential pressure to determine the fluid flow.
+Impulse piping routes the upstream and downstream pressures of the flowmeter to the transmitter that measures the differential pressure to determine the fluid flow.
+This technology accounts for about 21% of the world market for flowmeters.

 Bernoulli’s equation states that the pressure drop across the constriction is proportional to the square of the flow rate.
 Using this relationship, 10 percent of full scale flow produces only 1 percent of the full scale differential pressure.
 At 10 percent of full scale flow, the differential pressure flowmeter accuracy is dependent upon the transmitter being accurate over a 100:1 range of differential pressure.
 Differential pressure transmitter accuracy is typically degraded at low differential pressures in its range, so flowmeter accuracy can be similarly degraded.
 Therefore, this non-linear relationship can have a detrimental effect on the accuracy and turndown of differential pressure flowmeters.
 Remember that of interest is the accuracy of the flow measurement system --- not the accuracy of the differential pressure transmitter.

-Differential pressure flowmeters inferentially measure the flow of liquids, gases and vapor in pipes, such as water,cryogenic liquids, chemicals, air, industrial gases, and steam.
+Differential pressure flowmeters inferentially measure the flow of liquids, gases and vapor, such as water, cryogenic liquids, chemicals, air, industrial gases, and steam.
 Be careful using differential pressure flowmeters for fluids with high viscosity, such as some hydrocarbons and foods, because their accuracy can be degraded when Reynolds number is low.

 Differential pressure flowmeters are generally applicable to many flows in most industries, such as mining, mineral processing, pulp and paper, petroleum, chemical, petrochemical, water, and wastewater industries.
 Other flow measurement technologies may perform better than differential pressure flowmeters in many applications, however differential pressure flowmeters are still used extensively due to long-standing user familiarity with the technology.